tejasreechinna/SAP_processor/README.md

-# Simple-As-Possible 1 Computer
+# SAP-1 (Simple As Possible) Computer Implementation Using Verilog

-This repository contains my Verilog implementation of the SAP-1, an 8-bit microcomputer with a simple instruction set, ALU, registers, memory, and control unit.
-It demonstrates the fetch-decode-execute cycle and is ideal for learning basic CPU architecture.
-A testbench is included to simulate the processor's operations.
+The SAP-1 computer is a foundational model designed to introduce core computer architecture concepts.
+Its simplicity makes it ideal for those beginning their exploration of how a computer operates at the most basic level, including interaction with memory, input/output, and executing instructions.
+Despite its simplicity, SAP-1 incorporates essential components such as an Arithmetic Logic Unit (ALU), registers, memory, and a control unit, which execute the fundamental fetch-decode-execute cycle.

+In this project, I have implemented the SAP-1 computer using Verilog.
+This 8-bit microcomputer demonstrates the basic working of a CPU, including instruction fetch, memory interaction, and data processing.
+Our implementation focuses on key instructions like LDA, ADD, SUB, OUT, and HLT to simulate basic arithmetic and control operations.

+The design was tested using an FPGA, which allows us to configure the processor after manufacturing, providing flexibility in testing and refining our implementation.
+A comprehensive testbench is included to verify the functionality of the processor, ensuring the correct execution of operations at each step of the cycle.

+This project serves as an excellent tool for learning CPU architecture and the principles of digital design.

 ## Table of Contents
 - [Description](#project-overview)